evkx/evkx.github.io/content/models/cadillac/optiq/optiq_awd/_index.md

 The Cadillac OPTIQ AWD comes equipped with one sound system option:

-- **AKG sound system:**: Features 19 speakers and delivers a maximum output of  watts.
+- **AKG sound system:** Features 19 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 5 USB-C connections as standard.